php-fig/fig-standards/proposed/extended-coding-style-guide.md

 a more modern context with new functionality available, and make the errata to PSR-2 binding.

+### Overview

+Throughout this document, any instructions MAY be ignored if they do not exist in versions of PHP supported by your project.

 ### Example

 This example encompasses some of the rules below as a quick overview: